Author of the hymn ‘Amazing Grace’ and Friend of William Cowper, John Newton

 to enter on his office in the House of Lords,

-his terror and agitation wee so violent
+his terror and agitation wee so violent as to

-of the severest mental depressions.
+into a state of the severest mental depressions.

 This grievous calamity continued with little abatement,